Our investment case

 1. Invest in strategy

 Since our strategy is largely organic and we work with innovation partners, our capital expenditure needs are relatively light.
-Any M&A is likely to be small.
+We have committed to invest in our transformation and consider small strategic acquisitions.

 2. Maintain leverage